brokensandals/object-graph-as-json/README.md

 - `type` = `"object"`
 - `id`
-- `constructor`: The encoded result of calling `.constructor` on the object.
-  May be omitted if it is `Object`.
 - `prototype`: The encoded result of calling `Object.getPrototypeOf` on the object.
   May be omitted if it is `Object.prototype`.
 - `symbolProps`: The properties of the object whose keys are symbols, as described below.